aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 # Arma 3 / ETHICS Minefields v1.3
 >*Dependencies: none.*

 ETHICS  is a full solution script for ARMA 3 that provides wide management over minefield creation for single-player and multiplayer missions.
+ETHICS include doctrines of land anti-personnel, land anti-materiel, unexploded ordnance, and naval anti-materiel minefields.

 ## HOW TO INSTALL / DOCUMENTATION